Trump won’t commit to peaceful transfer of power if he loses

 California, New Jersey, Vermont and D.C. are overwhelmingly Democratic and likely to be won by Biden.

 Madhani reported from Chicago.
-Associated Press writer Alexandra Jaffe in Wilmington, Del., contributed to this report.
+Associated Press writer Alexandra Jaffe contributed to this report from Wilmington, Del.